ibexa/documentation-developer/docs/content_management/data_migration/importing_data.md

 ### Images

-The following example shows how to migrate a `public/var/site/storage/images/3/8/3/0/383-1-eng-GB/example-image.png` image between two instances.
+The following example shows how to migrate an `example-image.png` located in `public/var/site/storage/images/3/8/3/0/383-1-eng-GB` without manually placing it in the appropriate path.

 To prevent the manual addition of images to specific DFS or local locations, such as `public/var/site/storage/images/` you can move image files to, for example `src/Migrations/images`.
 Adjust the migration file and configure the `image` field data as follows: